Kiyarakks/Hide-Insta-Story-Seen/README.md

-# Seen Instagram Stories Anonymously 🕵️‍♂️
+# Seen Instagram Stories Anonymously

-**Seen Instagram Stories Anonymously** is a Chrome extension that allows you to view Instagram stories without notifying the user.
+Seen Instagram Stories Anonymously** is a Chrome extension that allows you to view Instagram stories without notifying the user.
 You can toggle the extension ON/OFF from the browser toolbar.

 ---